-Systems with energy recovery complying with the requirements of Section C403.5.1.
+Systems with energy recovery complying with the requirements of Section C403.7.3.

-C403.2.14 Electric motor efficiency.
-Electric motors, including fractional hp motors, shall comply with the provisions of Section C405.8.

-C403.3
+C403.3 Heating and cooling equipment efficiencies (Mandatory).
+Heating and cooling equipment installed in mechanical systems shall be sized in accordance with Section C403.3.1 and shall be not less efficient in the use of energy than as specified in Section C403.3.2

-C403.2.2 Equipment and system sizing.
-The output capacity of heating and cooling equipment shall be no greater than that of the smallest available equipment size that exceeds the loads calculated in accordance with Section C403.2.1.
+C403.3.1 Equipment and system sizing (Mandatory).
+The output capacity of heating and cooling equipment shall be not greater than that of the smallest available equipment size that exceeds the loads calculated in accordance with Section C403.1.1.
 A single piece of equipment providing both heating and cooling shall satisfy this provision for one function with the capacity for the other function as small as possible, within available equipment options.

 Exceptions: